Advice & Support: Staff members being a witness at court

 Alternatively, Google: Going to court and being a witness a booklet for young witnesses (12-17 years).

-NB: If there’s also a primary aged child who’s also going to have to give evidence on the same case, there’s also a version of the document for 5 – 11 year olds.
+NB: If there’s also a primary aged child who’s also going to have to give evidence on the same case, there’s a version of the booklet for 5 – 11 year olds.
 You can download it here.

 If you’re travelling a long way, need child care or the time off work is unpaid, you can claim some expenses.
 Click here for the gov.uk advice on expenses.